 Making a Safer Web

-SSL from Let’s Encrypt is totally free and only takes about a minute to install.
+MODX Cloud offers SSL certificates that are totally free and only take about a minute to install.
 If you have the ability to click a few buttons, you too can set up a site to show the lock icon in your browser address bar.
 We handle all the crazy, behind-the-scenes things needed to serve your content securely.

 Before enabling SSL on your site, be sure to review the steps to make sure your site is ready for serving secure content and prevent Insecure Content errors or a broken looking site.

 Enable SSL on your Site

 To enable SSL for your site, log in to the MODX Cloud Dashboard and complete the following steps:

 - Before proceeding, review your site to ensure it's ready for SSL and domains have no AAAA records.